Value My Business

 Finally, you may just want to benchmark where you are now in order to establish clear goals for the future growth of your business – either just for yourself and other shareholders, or for potential investors.

-With so many different reasons and so many different alternatives to selling, approaches of exactly how your business is valued may need to change.
+With so many different reasons and so many different business exit strategies, approaches of exactly how your business is valued may need to change.

 Our valuation process starts with a phone consultation.
 In this initial chat, usually around 20 mins long, we establish some principal information about your business.
 We focus this first conversation on how you run the business and why customers are buying from you.
 We will also ask about some basic financial and operational facts.